tommyfuu/MOSAIC/README.md

 ```
 cd data # enter the data directory
-python3 step0_microbiomeHD_precleaning.py # pre-clean the two microbiomeHD datasets, moving them from different batches to the same files
+# pre-clean the two microbiomeHD datasets, moving them from different batches to the same files
+python3 step0_microbiomeHD_precleaning.py
-Rscript step1_clean_and_prune.R # (1) loads the four datasets into phyloseq objects (2) clean and prune samples and taxa below 0.05% abundance (3) save to a folder
+# (1) loads the four datasets into phyloseq objects (2) clean and prune samples and taxa below 0.05% abundance (3) save to a folder
+Rscript step1_clean_and_prune.R
-python3 step2_preprocessing_summarystats.py # loads the phyloseq formatted data from step1 to save to a directory in a format easily digestible by later steps of the pipeline, along with generating a complete confounding check table
+# loads the phyloseq formatted data from step1 to save to a directory in a format easily digestible by later steps of the pipeline, along with generating a complete confounding check table
+python3 step2_preprocessing_summarystats.py
 ```

+These three commands result in the four subfolders in `data/cleaned_data`, each containing three files: the count (relative abundance) OTU data, the corresponding metadata, and the complete confounding checking table (number of samples in each biological condition in each cleaned dataset).

+Note that while the crc dataset started with 8 batches, after pre-cleaning, there are actually 5 datasets (batches) that participate in batch correction.

 (1) Code harmonicMic